 Eating In is a big part of self-catering.
 Finding the best local ingredients is not always entirely straight forward and this guide is intended to point you in the right direction.
 While we are fully committed to supporting locally owned business it would be foolish not to start with the Chains.

-For general shopping Kirkwall is served by three supermarket groups, The Co-op, Lidl and most recently Tesco.
+For general shopping Kirkwall is served by three supermarket groups, The Co-op, Lidl and Tesco.
 Both Tesco and the Co-op have been substantially re-furbished and the quality and range of produce is now pretty good.
 Lidl here is, I assume, similar to all the other Lidls and is very good value at what it does.
-Stromness and Dounby have a small local Co-op, and the Co-op have just opened a convenient smaller store in Kirkwall's main Albert St, on the old Cummins and Spence site.
+The Co-op have just opened a modern store in Stromness and Dounby has a smaller version, and the Co-op have opened a convenience style smaller store in Kirkwall's main Albert St, on the old Cummins and Spence site.

 Supermarket Vegetables have always been a bit of a problem.
 Shipment times and distances involved mean that quite a few days of shelf life are consumed before they arrive so the advice is to look closely at sell-by dates to make sure you don't end up with a fridge of out of date produce.
 During the growing season local veg is a better bet and available from a number of shops, probably the most comprehensive is Shearers , (71 Victoria St, Kirkwall).

 Shearers is a great shop, a modern Orcadian take on an old fashioned general store.
 An eclectic range of sometimes mundane but often very high quality goods are available and if you want to avoid the sameness of supermarket shopping then this is the place for you.

 Amongst local fruit and Veg, and due to the favourable cool and moist conditions, rhubarb grows to a good size in Orkney.
 Most gardens have a giant patch in one corner or another; we have five varieties growing here at Heddle.
 Please ask me if you would like some, from April - July.